Ritesh-Thorve/Eventura/README.md

 ### 🧑‍💼 User Side
 - Browse venue listings with details and images.
 - Book a venue by filling out a simple form.
-- Contact admins via email or mobile number.
+- Contact venue manager via email or mobile number.

 ### 🔐 Admin Side
 - Secure admin login and authentication.